Emissions Yesterday, Today and Tomorrow: One Test or Two?

 (Article credit to TruckinInfo.com, author Rolf Lockwood)

-As things stand now, engines are tested on a dynamometer as they have been all along, and Cummins thinks it should stay that way, according to Brian Mormino, executive director, worldwide environmental strategy and compliance at Cummins.
+As things stand now, engines are tested on a dynamometer as they have been all along.
+Cummins thinks it should stay that way, according to Brian Mormino, executive director, worldwide environmental strategy and compliance at Cummins.

-Among other reasons, Mormino told us in a lengthy interview, this would preserve spec’ing flexibility for truck buyers and ensure repeatability in the testing process.
+Among other reasons, Mormino told us in a lengthy interview.
+This would preserve flexibility for truck buyers and ensure repeatability in the testing process.

 Mormino says the implementation of Phase 1 was pretty much seamless, and he attributes that success largely to the continued use of familiar regulatory tools and testing methods that had been in place for decades.
 For 30 years engine makers have tested NOx and particulates on the dyno, and it was easy to include CO2 as well.